 Is it safe for my students to use?

 Yes.
 CurricuLLM is purpose-built for schools.
 Student conversations are monitored for safety, the platform has built-in guardrails to keep interactions appropriate, and all content is aligned to the Australian and New Zealand curricula.
+The Safety Centre detects behavioural patterns across student conversations over time and surfaces them to teachers as actionable cases for follow-up.
 It's not a general-purpose AI tool — it's designed specifically for learning in a school context.

 What data does it collect about my students?